Monotoba/leetspeak-encoder-decoder/manual.md

 Feel free to submit issues or pull requests to enhance the tool further.
 Your contributions are appreciated!

 ## License
 This project is provided under the MIT license.
-See the [License](LICENSE) document.
+See [License](LICENSE) document.